Description of the Evidence

 - Basal cell carcinoma.

-- Squamous cell carcinoma (together with basal cell carcinoma referred to as nonmelanoma skin cancer).
+- Squamous cell carcinoma (together with basal cell carcinoma, this is referred to as nonmelanoma skin cancer).

 Basal cell carcinoma and squamous cell carcinoma are the most common forms of skin cancer but have substantially better prognoses than the less common, generally more aggressive melanoma.